-- As of 8:00 AM EDT, Milton is located about 250 miles southwest of Tampa, Florida, and is moving northeast at 16 mph. - A northeastward motion is expected through tonight, followed by a turn toward the east-northeast and east on Thursday and Friday. - On the forecast track, the center of Milton will move across the eastern Gulf of Mexico today, make landfall along the West-Central Florida Coast late tonight or early Thursday morning, and move off the East Coast of Florida into the western Atlantic Ocean Thursday afternoon. - Milton is an extremely dangerous Category 4 hurricane, with maximum sustained winds of 155 mph. - This storm is expected to remain an extremely dangerous major hurricane (Category 4 hurricane) when it reaches the West-Central Coast of Florida tonight. - Milton's wind field is expected to grow considerably in size while it moves across Florida.
+- As of 11:00 AM EDT, Milton is located about 190 miles southwest of Tampa, Florida, and is moving northeast at 17 mph. - A northeastward motion with a decrease in forward speed is expected through this evening, followed by a turn toward the east-northeast and east on Thursday and Friday. - On the forecast track, the center of Milton will move across the eastern Gulf of Mexico today, make landfall along the West-Central Florida Coast late tonight, and move off the East Coast of Florida into the western Atlantic Ocean Thursday afternoon. - Milton is an extremely dangerous Category 4 hurricane, with maximum sustained winds of 145 mph. - This storm is expected to remain an extremely dangerous major hurricane (Category 4 hurricane) when it reaches the West-Central Coast of Florida tonight. - Milton is forecast to remain at hurricane strength while it moves across the Florida Peninsula through Thursday. - Milton's wind field is expected to grow considerably in size while it moves across Florida.
 Additionally, a large region of tropical storm and hurricane-force winds could occur on the northwest/back - side of the storm since Milton will be interacting with a frontal boundary and beginning extratropical transition. - Damaging winds, life-threatening storm surge, and heavy rainfall will extend well outside the forecast cone.
 This is a very serious situation and residents in Florida should closely follow orders from their local emergency management officials. - Evacuations and other preparations should be rushed to completion.
 Milton has the potential to be one of the most destructive hurricanes on record for west-central Florida.